mentorcub/tailwindcss/readme.md

 # MentorCub Tailwind CSS

 We use Tailwind CSS to style our applications.
-Tailwind CSS is a utility-first CSS framework for rapidly building custom user interfaces that is highly customizable.
+Tailwind CSS is a utility-first CSS framework for rapidly building custom user interfaces that are highly customizable.

-This repository contains Tailwind CSS configuration, `tailwind.config.js`, that we will probably use in most of our applications and PostCSS configuration, `postcss.config.js` which is required by Tailwind CSS.
-The reason we create this repository is to prevent copy-pasting these Tailwind related files in case we change it in the future.
+This repository contains Tailwind CSS configuration, `tailwind.config.js`, which we will probably use in most of our applications, and PostCSS configuration, `postcss.config.js` which is required by Tailwind CSS.
+The reason we create this repository is to prevent copy-pasting these Tailwind-related files in case we change it in the future.

 ## Installation